-The 59th annual Wesleyan Writers Conference was held from June 10 to June 14 at Wesleyan University in Middletown, Connecticut.
-The conference offered seminars and workshops in poetry, fiction, and creative nonfiction, as well as panel discussions, readings, lectures, and meetings with agents and editors.
-The faculty included poet Honor Moore; fiction writers Amy Bloom, Alexander Chee, Roxana Robinson, and Salvatore Scibona; nonfiction writers William Finnegan, Lis Harris, and Hirsh Sawhney; and other publishing professionals.
-Tuition was $850.
-The conference also offered a one-day program on June 13; the cost was $225, which included tuition and meals.
-Lodging was available on and off campus; on-campus housing was $170 for four nights.
-Scholarships and teaching fellowships were available.
-To apply for a scholarship or fellowship, writers submitted a writing sample of any length, a letter of interest, and a résumé by March 20.
-Manuscript consultations were available; writers submitted 10 poems or up to 35 pages of prose by May 10.
-For general registration, writers submitted a nonrefundable $100 deposit.
-Registration was first come, first served.
-Call, e-mail, or visit the website for more information.
+The 61st annual Wesleyan Writers Conference will be held from June 14 to June 18 at Wesleyan University in Middletown, Connecticut.
+The conference features workshops in poetry, fiction, and creative nonfiction, as well as master classes, craft sessions, panel discussions, readings, lectures, and manuscript consultations with agents and editors.
+The faculty includes poet Honor Moore; fiction writers Amy Bloom, Alexander Chee, Michael Reynolds, and Roxana Robinson; nonfiction writers William Finnegan, Lis Harris, and Hirsh Sawhney; translator Ann Goldstein; and publishers Pamela Dorman (Pamela Dorman Books) and Johnny Temple (Akashic Books).
+Tuition is $850.
+The conference also offers a one-day program on June 18 for $225, which includes lunch and dinner.
+Lodging is available on-campus for $50 per night or $170 for four nights or off-campus at nearby hotels and inns.
+A meal plan for the full conference is available for $275.
+To register for a manuscript consultation, submit 10 poems or up to 35 pages of prose by May 13.
+Scholarships and teaching fellowships are available; submit a work sample of any length in poetry or prose, a letter of intent, and a résumé by March 18.
+For general registration, submit an application and nonrefundable $100 deposit.
+Registration is first come, first served.
+Visit the website for complete guidelines.

 Wesleyan Writers Conference, Wesleyan University, Downey House, 294 High Street, Room 207, Middletown, CT 06459.
 (860) 685-3604.
 Anne Greene, Director.